Skip to main content

 “After every storm, there is sunshine, and after every day, darkness.”

-The Mughal Capital was being established at Agra in much prompt and grandeur, at the site of the Badal Mahal that once belonged to the Chauhans.
+The Mughal Capital was being established at Agra in much pomp and grandeur, at the site of the Badal Mahal that once belonged to the Chauhans.
 Jalaluddin Mohammad Akbar had walked the path of his father’s dream successfully, removing every challenge that came his way.
 After the battle at Panipat, he had given a strong message to the enemies that he was here to rule.
-At Lahore, however, the world inside the zenana had improved very less.
+At Lahore, however, the world inside the zenana had improved very little.

 “She is beautiful, a bloom of the Timurid tree after all.”
 Rukaiya Begum smiled.
 “Does the emperor know?”

 “Yes, Padishah Begum.”
-Salima smiled proudly at her baby “He had sent Khan e Khana his best wishes.”
-The room fell silent all of a sudden as the two ladies stared at each other and they knew what they were thinking.
+Salima smiled proudly at her baby, “He had sent Khan-e-Khana his best wishes.”
+The room fell silent all of a sudden as the two ladies stared at each other, and they knew what they were thinking.

-“Do not worry Salima Begum.”
-Rukaiya reassured hoping the same “Padshah Akbar will never do injustice to the Khan e Khana.
+“Do not worry, Salima Begum.”
+Rukaiya reassured, hoping the same “Padshah Akbar will never do injustice to the Khan e Khana.
 We all are indebted to him.”
 Salima nodded in silence.

 “Have a safe journey, Salima Begum.”
 Salima was taken aback by the sudden informal hug she received.
-At that moment she knew, that Rukaiya was still the naive girl she used to be under the layers of diplomacy she wore.
+At that moment, she knew that Rukaiya was still the naive girl she used to be under the layers of diplomacy she wore.

 “Take care, Padishah Begum.”
 She smiled back at the lady.
 As Salima walked away from the courtyard of her palace, Rukaiya felt uneasy.
-She could not place her fears but she was scared.
-She called on Nasir and said “Get some of my troops to accompany them.
+She could not place her fears, but she was scared.
+She called on Nasir and said, “Get some of my troops to accompany them.
 Salima and the other ladies of Khan Baba’s Harem should have a safe transit.”

 “Yes, Padishah Begum.”
 Nasir bowed to the lady and left.
 Rukaiya sighed.
 He had promised her not to hurt his kin.
 She prayed that he remembered.
 She called Nasir again and ordered him to leave for Agra himself.
 Her Eunuch was a little taken aback at her instruction.